SURVANT-Cryp/merz-text/README.md

 <br>
 https://www.museothyssen.org/en/collection/artists/schwitters-kurt/merzbild-1a-psychiatrist<br>

-“Henry David Thoreau offered a model of hiking...This model included introspection; keeping quiet; and ‘microvisioning’—the direction of the gaze towards a single point and delving into its details, thus aestheticising the objects of gaze, rendering them sublime and wild, and turning them into awe-inspiring ‘nature.’”
+“Henry David Thoreau offered a model of hiking [...]
+This model included introspection; keeping quiet; and ‘microvisioning’—the direction of the gaze towards a single point and delving into its details, thus aestheticising the objects of gaze, rendering them sublime and wild, and turning them into awe-inspiring ‘nature.’”
 <br>
 https://scholar.harvard.edu/files/schwarz/files/schwarz_2013_what_nature_should_sound_like_website_version.pdf